igomezal/disruptor-example/README.md

 Basic example of chaos testing using [xk6-disruptor](https://grafana.com/docs/k6/latest/testing-guides/injecting-faults-with-xk6-disruptor/) extension.

-In this example you can find two dummy services:
+In this example you can find three dummy services:

+- Frontend books service which exposes a frontend application showing the list of books available and purchased.
-- Books service which expose an endpoint that list of available books to be purchased.
+- Books service which exposes an endpoint that list of available books to be purchased.
-- Bookstore service which expose two endpoints to purchase books using their name and to check which books where purchased.
+- Bookstore service which exposes two endpoints to purchase books using their name and to check which books where purchased.

 All the data is stored in memory **without using any database** to make it simple and focus on the disruptor.